 + Long-time fan of U.S. and foreign films and plays; film and dramatic structure theories; and periods of global film.

 + Creatively, I've written eight spec screenplays, have optioned three, and was also contracted to write one.
 I've also played in and produced my blues, rock, new wave and metal bands; wrote for, directed and produced a pilot for a Chicago comedy group; and have been a finalist in a National Poetry Slam.
 As a painter, I've made dozens of large paintings and wall murals.
+I also love to write nasty-but-true attack ads that influence people when making choices at their polling places.

 + Interned at NBC-Chicago, where I wrote, directed, and produced hundreds of local and national promos, and co-wrote/co-produced a weekend community show.
 I did a really good job there, and was offered a few NBC jobs cross-country, which I didn't take for family reasons.
 I was also a reporter for the UIC school newspapers, and wrote/produced/directed news stories for our closed-circuit campus TV system.
 I learned a lot and performed a lot of deadline writing and production in all three positions.